Frequently Asked Questions

-Why are you doing an online consultation rather than waiting until the COVID-19 pandemic is over?
+Why did you hold an online consultation rather than waiting until the COVID-19 pandemic is over?

 While it is unfortunate that we are unable to hold face-to-face consultation events at this time we do need to progress the planning application for the site in order to ensure that Cambridgeshire Constabulary has the tools and facilities it needs to fully respond to today’s needs.
 The longer we wait, the longer it will take to provide these facilities.

-The consultation will be held throughout July 2020, starting at 9am on Wednesday 1st July 2020 and closing at 5pm on Friday 31st July 2020.
+The consultation was held throughout July 2020, starting at 9am on Wednesday 1st July 2020 and closing at 5pm on Friday 31st July 2020.
 Comments submitted after that time cannot be considered so do please get your comments in before the deadline.

 Can I actually speak to a person to give my feedback?